Psychosis: Culture

 Cross-cultural studies into schizophrenia have found that individual experiences of psychosis and 'hearing voices' vary across cultures.
 In countries such as the United States where there exists a predominantly biomedical understanding of the body, the mind and in turn, mental health, subjects were found to report their hallucinations as having 'violent content' and self-describing as 'crazy'.
-This lived experience is at odds with the lived experience of subjects in Accra, Ghana, who describe the voices they hear as having 'spiritual meaning' and are often reported as positive in nature; or subjects in Chennai, India, who describe their hallucinations as kin, family members or close friends, and offering guidance.
+This experience is at odds with the experiences of subjects in Accra, Ghana, who describe the voices they hear as having 'spiritual meaning' and are often reported as positive in nature; or subjects in Chennai, India, who describe their hallucinations as kin, family members or close friends, and offering guidance.

-These differences are attributed to 'social kindling' or how one's social context shapes how an individual interprets and experiences sensations such as hallucinations.
-This concept aligns with pre-existing cognitive theory such as reality modelling and is supported by recent research that demonstrates that individuals with psychosis can be taught to attend to their hallucinations differently, which in turn alters the hallucinations themselves.
+These differences are attributed to 'social kindling' or how one's social context shapes the way they interpret and experience sensations such as hallucinations.
+This concept aligns with preexisting cognitive theory such as reality modelling and is supported by recent research that demonstrates that individuals with psychosis can be taught to attend to their hallucinations differently, which in turn alters the hallucinations themselves.
 Such research creates pathways for social or community-based treatment, such as reality monitoring, for individuals with schizophrenia and other psychotic disorders, providing alternatives to, or supplementing traditional pharmacologic management.

 Cross-cultural studies explore the way in which psychosis varies in different cultures, countries and religions.
 The cultural differences are based on the individual or shared illness narratives surrounding cultural meanings of illness experience.
 In countries such as India, Cambodia and Muslim majority countries, they each share alternative epistemologies.
-These are known as knowledge systems that focus on the connections between mind, body, culture, nature, and society.
+These are known as knowledge systems that focus on the connections between mind, body, culture, nature and society.
 Cultural perceptions of mental disorders such as psychosis or schizophrenia are believed to be caused by jinn (spirits) in Muslim majority countries.
 Furthermore, those in Arab-Muslim societies perceive those who act differently than the social norm as "crazy" or as abnormal behaviour.
-This differs from the lived experience of individuals in India and how they attain their perspectives on mental health issues through a variety of spiritual and healing traditions.
+This differs from the experiences of individuals in India and how they attain their perspectives on mental health issues through a variety of spiritual and healing traditions.
 In Cambodia, hallucinations are linked with spirit visitation, a term they call "cultural kindling".
 These examples of differences are attributed to culture and the way it shapes conceptions of mental disorders.
 These cultural differences can be useful in bridging the gap of cultural understanding and psychiatric signs and symptoms.